 Steve · 11/29/2022 -

 Hi Dale, Thank you for your comment!
 You have run into one of the most common shower remodel issues… non-plumb and non-square shower walls.
 I’m sure it’s as frustrating for you as it always is for me.
 To answer your questions: 1.
 I always tile the back wall (long wall) in a shower alcove first.
 Because this wall is the largest, it requires the most time for tile setting and it’s the most visible.
 As such, you don’t want to have to worry about anything other than keeping your tiles properly spaced and level during this relatively long and fiddly process.
-Even if the side walls of your alcove are significantly out-of-plumb, the tiles on the R & L sides of the back wall won’t likely require angle cuts (or even clean edges) because they will often be covered by the side wall tiles.
+Even if the side walls of your alcove are significantly out-of-plumb, the tiles on the R and L sides of the back wall won’t likely require angle cuts (or even clean edges) because they will often be covered by the side wall tiles.
 I explain this in greater detail in my shower tile install post if you’d like to check it out.
 2. I always prefer cementitious tile backer board to the foam stuff every time because it creates a more rigid and unified sub-structure, but there are times when I use foam board.
 In your situation – especially if the washer/ dryer is connected to the wall, or if the floor is not concrete, I would definitely choose cement backer or Hardibacker.
 This would of course involve an extra step – applying a waterproofing membrane (especially on the outside wall).
 See my waterproofing membrane post for my recommendations.
 As for the preferred type of tile for hard water, you can check out my shower tile install post for that too.
 Good luck with your project!
 Steve

 Edie · 11/12/2022 -